trimstray/nginx-admins-handbook/README.md

   Official NGINX documentation say:

-  > _When one is in doubt, setting it to the number of available CPU cores would be a good start (the value "auto" will try to autodetect it)._
+  > _When one is in doubt, setting it to the number of available CPU cores would be a good start (the value "auto" will try to autodetect it). [...] running one worker process per CPU core – makes the most efficient use of hardware resources._

 ###### Example